Don't forget to pin this so you can come back to it later!

 - Gently apply your moisturizer once the Serum has had time to soak in,.
 (I am in love with the doTERRA Hydrating Cream.)

-Have fun making your own serum, and experiment to see what works best for your skin.
+Have fun making your own DIY facial serum, and experiment to see what works best for your skin.
 You may find that certain essential oils work better than others.

 * Keep in mind that I may receive commissions when you click my links and make purchases.
 However, this does not impact my reviews and comparisons.
-I only recommend products that I have either used myself or would purchase for personal use.
-I never recommend something I wouldn't use myself.
+I have used and purchased all of these items myself and would never recommend something I haven't tried.
 I try my best to keep things fair and balanced, in order to help you make the best choice for you.